- Current Students

 Q: Where can I get grad pictures taken?

-The Studio Nostalgia photography team will be at the University of Guelph-Humber in November 2017 and March 2018.
+The Studio Nostalgia photography team will be at the University of Guelph-Humber from March 12, 2018 until March 23, 2018.
 If you're interested in a graduation portrait, book an appointment with the photographer here.

 University of Guelph-Humber students are also able to have their graduation portraits taken at either the North or Lakeshore Humber College campuses.
 Please indicate that you are a student at the University of Guelph-Humber at the time of booking.